sgmal/site/_posts/2019-04-07-10-must-places-to-visit-in-singapore.md

 author: sgmalayalees
 categories: [ Travel ]
 image: assets/images/2019/MarinaBaySands-750x500.jpg
-tags: [Singapore Places, Tourist Places in Singapore, Singapore Places of Interest]
+tags: [Singapore Places, Tourist Places in Singapore, Singapore Places of Interest, featured]
 ---
 Singapore is an amazing country and one of the top destinations in Asia.
 Here we are featuring the 10 best places to visit in Singapore.